The Smith-Magenis Syndrome Patient Registry (SMSPR)

 - Questionnaires regarding medical history, daily activities, sleep habits, and quality of life, among others

 We expect to be collecting data over several years, without a specific end-point at this time.
-That means, ample time to think about and to decide on enrolling, as long as this study is still active!

 During the initial phases of this registry, you may be contacted on several occasions regarding addition of new questionnaires or requests for medical information.